 This window is used to download a certificate file for the SSL function on the Switch from a TFTP server.
 The certificate file is a data record used for authenticating devices on the network.
 It contains information on the owner, keys for authentication and digital signatures.
 Both the server and the client must have consistent certificate files for optimal use of the SSL function.
 The Switch only supports certificate files with .der file extensions.
-Currently, all members of the xStack family come with a certificate pre-loaded though the user may need to download more, depending on user circumstances.
+Currently, the DGS-3024 comes with a certificate pre-loaded though the user may need to download more, depending on user circumstances.